primordial-analytics/website-jekyll-migration/_posts/2018-01-01-custom-site-30-minutes.md

 ---
 layout: post
-title: Custom Website in 30 Minutes
+title: Our take on "AI" and the Industry
-description: Setup and Build a Web Site on a Custom Domain
+description: What we do at Primordial and why we exist
 comments: true
 tweets: true
 ---